Michael Duberry: Reading

 On 31 January 2007, Duberry signed for Reading, who invoked a clause in his contract that allowed him to leave Stoke for a Premier League club if a set fee was received, rumoured to be in the region of £800,000.
 He made his league debut for Reading on 24 February in a 2–1 defeat away to Middlesbrough.

 Wycombe Wanderers

 On 15 May 2009, Reading announced that they would not be renewing Duberry's contract, and on 10 July he signed a two-year contract with Wycombe Wanderers, being appointed club captain shortly afterwards.
 He was released from his contract on 1 February 2010 having seen his contract terminated by mutual consent, according to the official Wycombe Wanderers website.

 St Johnstone

 Four days later, Duberry signed for Scottish side St Johnstone.
 He made his Saints debut in a 1–0 Scottish Cup defeat to Dundee United.
 He scored his first goal for St Johnstone in a 2–2 draw with St Mirren on 17 April 2010.
-Duberry re-signed a further one-year deal with St Johnstone on 27 May.
+Duberry re-signed a further one-year deal with the club on 27 May.